 Here’s how to make the most of Home Advisor.
 First, use the “ProFinder” search at the top of the page to find the best of the best; this is the “cream of the crop” for Home Advisor’s available pros.
 Then, manually browse through professionals based on a certain category instead.
 Options exist for everything from carpet installation to excavation jobs.
 The TruePrice section gives quick budget recommendations, ensuring you really make the most of your money when you hire.

 Your State Consumer Protection Agency

-If you find a contractor or business, yet something feels slightly off – or you just want a bit of extra reassurance before you hire – turn to your state Consumer Protection Agency.
-You can’t hire a contractor through them, but they will be able to look up the name of the business or the professional to see if anyone else has registered a complaint about them in the past.
+If you find a contractor or business, yet something feels slightly off – or you want a bit of extra reassurance before you hire – turn to your state Consumer Protection Agency.
+You can’t hire a contractor through them, but they will be able to look up the business’s name or the professional to see if anyone else has registered a complaint about them in the past.
 They can also tell you what kind of licensing your potential contractor needs so you can verify the contractor has it before you move forward with your project.